eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/power.md

 ### Type

-The type of `^` is the same as the type of the `This` type argument of its left hand `Exponentiable<This, Other>` operand.
+The result type of the `^` operator is the same as the type of the `This` type argument of its left hand `Exponentiable<This, Other>` operand.

 ### Meaning of power for built-in types